CarKept

 Common MOT failure reasons for the TOYOTA C-HR

-The most common reason the TOYOTA C-HR fails its MOT is lamps, reflectors and electrical equipment — present in 42.6% of failed tests, most often logged as "not working on dipped beam".
+The most common reason the TOYOTA C-HR fails its MOT is visibility — present in 39.5% of failed tests, most often logged as "Does not clear the windscreen effectively".

 Top MOT failure categories for the TOYOTA C-HR